solidzone/mailmeteor-landing/mail-merge-gmail.md

 <figure>
   <img src="/assets/img/blog/mail-merge-gmail/mail-merge-cold-emailing.png" alt="Using mail merge for cold emailing"/>
-  <figcaption>Extract from Marketing Examples <a href="https://marketingexamples.com/sales/dave-gerhardt" rel="noreferrer">Dave Gerhardt's 1 line sales email</a></figcaption>
+  <figcaption>Extract from Marketing Examples <a href="https://marketingexamples.com/sales/dave-gerhardt" rel="nofollow noreferrer">Dave Gerhardt's 1 line sales email</a></figcaption>
 </figure>

 ➤ **Sending newsletters from Gmail**: engage with your community thanks to newsletters sent directly from Gmail.
 You will find that the combination of Google Sheets and Gmail is more than enough to replace a heavy email platform.
 You can even customize the design of your emails with HTML templates.

-➤ **School, Colleges & Universities communications:** a mail merge is the best medium for teach-parent communications, as well as diffusing information to your students.
+➤**School, Colleges & Universities communications:** a mail merge is the best medium for teach-parent communications, as well as diffusing information to your students.
 A lot of schools, colleges, and universities across the world use mail merge for their staff and students.
-If you’re working in Education, there is a [free Education Program offering free unlimited mail merge](https://mailmeteor.com/education-program).
+If you’re working in Education, there is a [free Education Program that offers free unlimited mail merge](/education-program).

 ➤ **Sending holidays greetings:** a mail merge is perfect to greet your friends and family at different periods of the year (New Year's Eve wishes, birthdays or Holidays…)